VANDAL/prism/README.md

 * the application

 A third frontend argument can be supplied
-* `--frontend=FRONTEND` however currently only the default `valgrind` is available
+* `--frontend=FRONTEND`
+* `--frontend=dynamorio` is **_experimental_**

 ####Multithreaded Support
 The Valgrind frontend has Pthread and OpenMP support for *applications* compiled with the following GCC versions:
 * 4.9.2

 This version can be different than the GCC version used to compile Sigil2.
-Support for other GCC versions is contingent on whether or not symbols in the relevant libraries change.
+Support for other GCC versions is possible, but contingent on whether or not symbols in the relevant libraries change.
 Most pthread synchronization events *should* be captured with recent GCC versions, however OpenMP synchronization events may not be captured.

 ## Developing for Sigil2
 See the [wiki](https://github.com/mdlui/Sigil2/wiki)